-A "vote withheld," in the case of the proposal regarding the election of the Class I directors, or an "abstention," in the case of (i) the proposal regarding the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm and (ii) the proposal regarding the approval an amendment to the Company's 2019 Equity Incentive Plan, represent a stockholder's affirmative choice to decline to vote on such proposal.
+A "vote withheld," in the case of the proposal regarding the election of the Class II director, or an "abstention," in the case of (i) the proposal regarding the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm and (ii) the proposal regarding the approval on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement, represent a stockholder's affirmative choice to decline to vote on such proposal.
 Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
-Votes withheld have no effect on the election of the Class I directors.
-Abstentions have no effect on the ratification of the appointment of Ernst & Young LLP.
+Votes withheld have no effect on the election of the Class II director.
+Abstentions have no effect on the ratification of the appointment of Ernst & Young LLP or on the approval of the compensation of our named executive officers.